-Antidegradation reviews shall include opportunities for public participation, as described in UAC R317-2-3.5e.
+Antidegradation reviews shall include opportunities for public participation, as described in Utah Admin.
+Code R317-2-3.5.

-- "Arid Areas" areas with an average annual rainfall of 0 to 10 inches. - "Bank" (e.g., stream bank or river bank) the rising ground bordering the channel of a water of the State of Utah. - "Best Management Practices (BMPs) schedules of activities, prohibitions of practices, maintenance procedures, and other physical, structural and/or managerial practices to prevent or reduce pollution of waters of the State.
-BMPs include treatment requirements, operating procedures, and practices to control storm water associated with construction activity, spillage or leaks, sludge or waste disposal, or drainage from raw material storage. - "Bluff" a steep headland, promontory, riverbank, or cliff. - "Borrow Areas" the areas where materials are dug for use as fill, either onsite or off-site. - "Category 1, 2, and/or 3 Waters" see "Antidegradation Policy" or "Antidegradation Requirements". - "Cationic Treatment Chemical" polymers, flocculants, or other chemicals that contain an overall positive charge.
+- "Arid Areas" areas with an average annual rainfall of 0 to 10 inches. - "Authorization to Discharge Letter" The receipt generated when a NOI is successfully entered and payment is processed by DWQ.
+The letter demonstrates that the permittee has coverage under the appropriate Storm Water Permit.
+Authorization to Discharge Letters contain the dates of the permittee's coverage under the Permit. - "Bank" (e.g., stream bank or river bank) the rising ground bordering the channel of a water of the State of Utah. - "Best Management Practices (BMPs) schedules of activities, prohibitions of practices, maintenance procedures, and other physical, structural and/or managerial practices to prevent or reduce pollution of waters of the State.
+BMPs include treatment requirements, operating procedures, and practices to control storm water associated with construction activity, spillage or leaks, sludge or waste disposal, or drainage from raw material storage. - "Biodegradable" capable of decomposing under ambient soil conditions into naturally occurring materials over a period of time (e.g., one year). - "Bluff" a steep headland, promontory, riverbank, or cliff. - "Borrow Areas" the areas where materials are dug for use as fill, either onsite or off-site. - "Business day" see "Work Day" - "Category 1, 2, and/or 3 Waters" see "Antidegradation Policy" or "Antidegradation Requirements". - "Cationic Treatment Chemical" polymers, flocculants, or other chemicals that contain an overall positive charge.
 Among other things, they are used to reduce turbidity in storm water discharges by chemically bonding to the overall negative charge of suspended silts and other soil materials and causing them to bind together and settle out.
-Common examples of cationic treatment chemicals are chitosan and cationic PAM. - "Commencement of Earth-Disturbing Activities" the initial disturbance of soils (or 'breaking ground') associated with clearing, grading, or excavating activities or other construction-related activities (e.g., stockpiling of fill material). - "Commencement of Pollutant-Generating Activities" at construction sites (for the purposes of this permit) occurs in any of the following circumstances: - Clearing, grubbing, grading, and excavation has begun; • Raw materials related to your construction activity, such as building materials or products, landscape materials, fertilizers, pesticides, herbicides, detergents, fuels, oils, or other chemicals have been placed at your site;
+Common examples of cationic treatment chemicals are chitosan and cationic PAM. - "Commencement of Earth-Disturbing Activities" the initial disturbance of soils (or 'breaking ground') associated with clearing, grading, or excavating activities or other construction-related activities (e.g., stockpiling of fill material). - "Commencement of Pollutant-Generating Activities" at construction sites (for the purposes of this

+Permit) occurs in any of the following circumstances:
-• Use of authorized non-storm water for washout activities, or dewatering activities, have begun; or

-• Any other activity has begun that causes the generation of or the potential generation of pollutants.

-"Common Plan of Development or Sale" -is a plan to subdivide a parcel of land into separate parts for separate sale.
+- 1. Clearing, grubbing, grading, and excavation has begun; - 2.
+Raw materials related to your construction activity, such as building materials or products, landscape materials, fertilizers, pesticides, herbicides, detergents, fuels, oils, or other chemicals have been placed at your site; - 3.
+Use of authorized non-storm water for washout activities, or dewatering activities, have begun; or - 4.
+Any other activity has begun that causes the generation of or the potential generation of pollutants. - "Common Plan of Development or Sale" a plan to subdivide a parcel of land into separate parts for separate sale.
 This can be for a residential, commercial, or industrial development.
 The plan originates as a single parcel that is separated into parts.
 This usually goes through an approval process by a local governmental unit, but in some cases, it may not require that process.
 The original plan is considered the "common plan of development or sale" whether phased or completed in steps.